pycon-mentored-sprints/mentored-sprints-website/index.rst

 - `Katia Lira <https://twitter.com/katialira>`_ Katia is a DEFNADO board member as well as one of the co-organisers of PyCon Latam and Django CDMX.

+- `Zac Hatfield-Dodds <https://zhd.dev/>`_ Zac is a cybernetics and computer science researcher at the Australian National University, and an enthusiastic open source community member and developer.
+What remains of his free time is usually spent reading books, savoring chocolate, and camping in the bush.

 Code of Conduct
 ---------------